Welcome to today's edition of the Rush 24-7 podcast.

 Go figure.

-Uh well, we'll see what senators of every stripe have to say when General Petraeus comes to Capitol Hill in a couple of days.
+Well, we'll see what senators of every stripe have to say when General Petraeus comes to Capitol Hill in a couple of days.

 But ahead of that, the National Intelligence Estimate has some things to say about progress in Iraq.

-If you if you talk to them about the progress, the military progress in Iraq, well, and the surge is working, the surge is working.
+And have you ever talked with your liberal friends, and I do recommend having some, if you talk to them about the progress, the military progress in Iraq, oh, man, the surge is working.

-They are very likely to get up in your grill and say, Yeah, well, it may be working militarily.
+They are very likely to get up in your grill and say, yeah, well, it may be working militarily.

-There may be less death, but how about political progress?
+There may be less death.

 There's no political progress.

-You'll hear that whether it's Senator Carl Levin of Michigan or a friend of yours uh in the next cubicle.
+You'll hear that whether it's Senator Carl Levin of Michigan or a friend of yours in the next cubicle.

-Well, I'm going to give you ammo to give right back to them today because the national intelligence estimate, a document not immune to politics.
+Well, I'm going to give you ammo to give right back to them today because the National Intelligence Estimate, a document not immune to politics, you're aware of that sham thing they had not long ago.

-Iran, Iran is a nuclear threat.
+Iran, Iran is a nuclear threat?

-We were we were we were so wrong about that.
+We were so wrong about that.

 Who got to those writers of that national intelligence estimate?